 Mohican has many great spots for families.
 One of the coolest spots for kids is looking at the Pleasant Hill Dam.
 This commanding structure is 113 ft. high and 775 feet long.

 Across the road from the dam, you’ll find the trailhead for Little Lyons and Big Lyons Falls.
 The hike to Little Lyons Falls is fairly easy for kids.
 Our 11, 9, and 7-year-old children had no problems, but we did have our toddler in a hiking carrier.
 From the same area, you can hike the Pleasant Hill Trail which takes you to the popular covered bridge.

-Whipp’s Ledges is part of the Cleveland Metroparks system in Northeast Ohio and they may just be two of my favorite hikes!
+Both Whipp’s Ledges and Worden’s Ledges are part of the Cleveland Metroparks system in Northeast Ohio and they may just be two of my favorite hikes!

-The ledges are really spectacular.
+The ledges at Whipp’s Ledges are really spectacular.
 It’s hard to believe that this type of place is just minutes from shopping malls and restaurants.

-Ohio keeps surprising me, and this may be one of my favorite hikes in Northeast Ohio.
 However, the trails at Whipp’s Ledges are rough.
 I wouldn’t recommend these trails for any younger than 3.
 While the trail is only 1.25 miles in length, it does involve an uphill climb and a lot of steep cliff faces that one could fall down.
 Plan accordingly with little ones – you may consider a hiking backpack.

 Read more about Whipp’s Ledges HERE: Hiking at Whipp’s Ledges with kids